LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

-In this case, the debugger will break for user interaction at the unification port for the clause in the source file defining the ``mars`` object at line 98 if and only if the debugger stoped earlier at the unification port for the clause in the source file defining the ``planet`` category at line 76.
+In this case, the debugger will break for user interaction at the unification port for the clause in the source file defining the ``mars`` object at line 98 if and only if the debugger paused earlier at the unification port for the clause in the source file defining the ``planet`` category at line 76.

 The debugger prints a ``^`` character at the beginning of the line for easy